 Corrective training tools, like the No-Knuckling Training Sock, are designed to help improve your dog’s paw placement and prevent dragging paws.
 With training socks for both the front and back legs, the No-Knuckling Training Sock can help dogs with dragging front or back paws.

 How does the No-Knuckling Training Sock work?

-The cord of the No-Knuckling Training Sock stimulates the skin between the center two toes and evokes a withdrawal reflex causing the pet to lift their foot.
-Initially your dog will lift their paw high up and take an exaggerated step.
+The cord of the No-Knuckling Training Sock stimulates the skin between the center of two toes and evokes a withdrawal reflex, causing the pet to lift their foot.
+Initially, your dog will lift their paw high up and take an exaggerated step.

 Many dogs with dragging paws also suffer from hind leg weakness, so adding weight from a splint or a boot may make it difficult for a dog to lift their leg.
 The training sock is designed to be lightweight, making it easy for dogs to walk normally.
 Long straps wrap around the leg to provide additional support above and below the joint as they walk.